CharryWu/trading-notes/abc-two-leg-pullback.md

 ### 📉 The Anatomy of an ABC Correction

 An ABC correction consists of three distinct moves (waves) that run counter to the main trend.
+In a bull trend, ABC correction consists of 2 legs down and 1 leg up.

 1.  **Leg A (The First Pullback):** The trend is strong, but traders begin to take profits.
 The price pulls back.
 2.  **Leg B (The Failed Resumption):** Traders try to re-enter the trend immediately, but there isn't enough momentum yet.
 The price attempts to resume the trend but fails (creating a lower high in a bull trend).